Updated

 “Withholds” also means freezes.

-Revocation, on the other hand, is the outright termination of a motorist’s driving privileges.
+Revocation, on the other hand, is the outright termination of your driving privileges.

 Termination means driving privileges are gone, or officially expired.

-Like with a revocation, a driver can request a hearing to challenge a suspension.
+Like with a revocation, you can request a hearing to challenge a suspension.

 Legal References: